NadiaClarissaHermawan/01_Proyek_Informatika/README.md

         - Returns 200 code and
         - Returns the details of selected train by id
       - Error:
-        - When the train searched by id don't exist:
+        - When the train searched by id doesn't exist:
           - Returns 404 code and "train not found" message
  ### Bullet Train (medium difficulty)
- 1. Endpoint to view all trains
+ 1. Endpoint to view trains that have true value in their sharing-tracks attribute
     - Method: GET
     - Url: /api/trains/sharing-tracks
     - Response:
       - Success:
         - Returns 200 code and
-        - Returns list of all train with their sharing-tracks value being true
+        - Returns list of all trains with their sharing-tracks value being true
       - Error:
-        - When search with incorrect route for example:  /api/trains/distance-between-stop
+        - When searched with incorrect route, for example:  /api/trains/distance-between-stop
           - Returns 405 code and "invalid endpoint" message
- 2. Endpoint to view all trains
+ 2. Endpoint to search trains with their amenities attribute containing a certain keyword
     - Method: GET
     - Url: /api/trains?amenities=\[keyword\]
     - Response: